matheuspl92/tic-tac-toe/README.md

 OK!
 Make an unbeatable computer play the updated game

+OK!
 Make a draw end the round and start a new one

 Return to main menu after a win